NLnetLabs/draft-ietf-sidrops-prefer-rrdp/draft-bruijnzeels-deprecate-rsync-00.md

 # Motivation

-The RPKI Repository Delta Protocol [@!RFC8182] (RRDP) was designed to provide an alternative repository access protocol which could be deployed in addition to the mandatory to implement rsync repository structure outlined in [@!RFC6481].
-In order to facilitate incremental deployment RRDP has been deployed as an additional protocol, in addition to rsync.
+The RPKI Repository Delta Protocol [@!RFC8182] (RRDP) was designed to provide an alternative repository access protocol in addition to the rsync repository structure outlined in [@!RFC6481].
+In order to facilitate incremental deployment RRDP has been deployed as an additional optional protocol, while rsync was still mandatory to implement.

 RPKI Repository operators are still required to provide 24/7 up-time to their rsync Infrastructure, as long as the requirement to support rsync stands.
 Thus,